On March 1, 2017

 Visit www.ksre.k-state.edu/lawn-garden for tips on gardening, including how-to videos, pest information and recommended plants.

 Evelyn also recommends checking out the Kansas Garden Guide.
-You can download it for free at www.bookstore.ksre.ksu.edu/pubs/s51.pdf.
+You can download the 2020 edition for free at https://bookstore.ksre.ksu.edu/pubs/S51.pdf.
+K-State Research and Extension also has a Vegetable Garden Guide with helpful information specific to growing veggies.